-The other benefit of using VPN is that it allows you to unblock and watch streaming channels that are geoblocked.
+The other benefit of using a VPN is that it allows you to unblock and watch streaming channels that are not available in your region.
 Netflix, Hulu, Amazon Prime, HBO Go, ABC, BBC iPlayer, Sky Go, and Showtime are all examples of streaming services that are not available abroad.
 These channels look at your IP address to determine your location and thus decide whether you are eligible to watch them or not.
-Using VPN, you can change your IP address.
-For instance, if you are an American expat working overseas, you can get a US IP address by connecting to an American VPN server, effectively unblocking all American channels in UK, Canada, Australia, Germany, France, or anywhere else overseas.
+Using a VPN, you can change your IP address.
+For instance, if you are an American expat working overseas, you can get a US IP address by connecting to an American VPN server.
+This effectively unblocks all American channels in the UK, Canada, Australia, Germany, France, or anywhere else overseas.

 Best VPN Providers

 There are a number of elements which differentiate a good VPN provider from a bad one.
 First, you need to make sure that the VPN service you are using does not keep logs of your online activity.

 Second is the speed of the VPN servers in use.
 This part is very important since it determines whether you can stream videos online without buffering issues.
 You can measure your Internet speed while connected to a VPN server by visiting SpeedTest.net.

 The third aspect you should take into account is the number of VPN servers the VPN service provides and the countries it has VPN servers in.
 Moreover, proper VPN providers offer their users VPN apps/clients which they can install on PC, Mac, Android, iPhone, or iPad.
 These apps make setting up and connecting to VPN relatively easy.